Gremix

-Ganbayar Maambayar (born May 16, 1996), better known as Gremix, is a Mongolian YouTuber, known primarily for his comedic formatted shows on YouTube.
-As of February 2023, his channel has over 350+ million views and over 850+ thousand subscribers, and is ranked the most-subscribed and watched channel in Mongolia.
-He is the first Mongolian YouTube creator to receive the Silver Play Button.
+Ganbayar Maambayar (born 16 May 1996), better known as Gremix, is a Mongolian YouTuber and an actor, known primarily for his comedic formatted shows on YouTube.
+As of December 2024, his channel has over 518+ million views and over 1.42+ million subscribers, and is ranked the most-subscribed and watched channel in Mongolia.
+He is the first Mongolian YouTube creator to receive the Golden Play Button.

 Early life and education

 Maambayar was born on 16 May 1996 in Ulaanbaatar, Mongolia as the only son of the family.
 When he was a child his parents went abroad for work and he spent most of his childhood with his grandparents.
 In 2003, he enrolled at the 84th school and graduated in 2013.
 Later in 2013, he went to pursue a degree in IT engineering at the University of Science and Technology and finished his studies in 2017.

 Internet career

 Becoming the most-subscribed user and continued growth (2014–2019)

-While studying at university, Maambayar has started to make gameplay videos on YouTube.
+While studying at university, Ganbayar has started to make gameplay videos on YouTube.
 His fame was growing as he was getting recognized for his funny reactions he made whilst playing video games.
 At first, his videos weren't getting as much recognition, but still, he had a significant number of followers and viewers.

 Gremix has started receiving public recognition from his gameplay and comedic videos and as he graduated university, he started to pay full attention to his YouTube career.
 At this time, Gremix continued making videos despite the few number of Mongolian content creators on the website.
-On 24 July 2018, he had become the first Mongolian content creator on YouTube to receive the Silver Play Button.
+On 24 July 2018, he got silver play button.